freealise/freealise/translate/readme.md

 https://en.wikipedia.org/wiki/Vera_F._Birkenbihl#Birkenbihl's_learning_methods

-- "Decoding": Work on the foreign text through a word-by-word translation, so you get used to the foreign syntax.
++ "Decoding": Work on the foreign text through a word-by-word translation, so you get used to the foreign syntax.
++ Active listening (via CD, MP3, etc.) to the foreign text while simultaneously reading the word-by-word translation from step one.
 - Passive listening to the foreign text in everyday life while doing other activities.
-- Speaking – reading – writing, depending on the pursued learning objective.
+- Speaking – reading – writing, depending on the pursued learning objective. (also active and passive)

 pronouncing, inscribing, mentally hearing and seeing letter or phoneme combinations